 Biomedical Art and Visualization major Emerson Harman created the Queer Voices Project, which is working “to amplify LGBTQ+ student, faculty, and alumni voices at Rowan University through portraits and interviews.”
 You can also find more of their content here.

 Name, pronouns, and identity?

-How has LGBTQ culture and acceptance changed throughout your time here at Rowan?
+Has LGBTQ culture and acceptance changed throughout your time at Rowan?

 Like what you see?